God's Appointed Times

 Scripture: On this day Moses spoke to the Israelites in Moab to review all that God had done and remind them of His laws and covenantal expectations (Deut 1:3).

 New Covenant: The New Covenant prophesied by Jeremiah promised a new kind of relationship with God and a new life.
 Such concepts in the Besekh as "new wine," "new languages," "new creation," "new man," "new self," "new heavens" and "new earth" reflect the newness brought about by the grace of God.
 Each of the Jewish new years can have a spiritual meaning and at the very least these days are reminders of what we owe God.

-Unlike exemption from ritual circumcision granted to Gentile disciples at the Jerusalem Council (Acts 15), Paul assumes the continuation of the biblical calendar.
+Paul assumed the continuation of the biblical calendar, but he did not insist that Yeshua's disciples observe the stringent Pharisee rules he followed.
 The word "festival" possibly alludes to the three important festivals that every Jewish male was obligated to make pilgrimage to Jerusalem for observance: Pesach, Shavuot and Sukkot (Deut 16:16; 2Chr 8:13), but would apply to all the festivals times observed by the Jewish people.
 For Gentile disciples Paul emphasizes personal responsibility for observance free from the legalism of Pharisaic Judaism.
 Most importantly the special days should be observed as revelations of the character and ministry of Yeshua.

-I therefore recommend that Christian churches and believers evaluate their attitudes toward the biblical calendar and consider the following options:
+I therefore recommend that Christian congregations and believers evaluate their attitudes toward the biblical calendar and consider the following options: